IIIF/api/source/api/image/2.0/index.md

 ##  4. Image Request Parameters

-All parameters described below are required for compliant construction of a IIIF Image API URI.
+All parameters described below are required for compliant construction of an IIIF Image API URI.
 The sequence of parameters in the URI _MUST_ be in the order described below.
 The order of the parameters is also intended as a mnemonic for the order of the operations by which the service should manipulate the image content.
 Thus, the requested image content is first extracted as a region of the complete image, then scaled to the requested size, mirrored and/or rotated, and finally transformed into the color quality and format.
 This resulting image content is returned as the representation for the URI.
 Image and region dimensions in pixels are always given as an integer numbers.
 Intermediate calculations may use floating point numbers and the rounding method is implementation specific.
 Some parameters, notably percentages, may be specified with floating point numbers.
 These should have at most 10 decimal digits and consist only of decimal digits and "." with a leading zero if less than 1.0.

 ###  4.1.
 Region